programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         name="Female",  # Specify that this line represents female prosecutions hovertemplate="<b>Gender=</b>Female<br><b>Year=</b> %{x}<br><b>Count=</b> %{y}</b><extra></extra>",
     ),
-    # the col parameter is now 2 (rather than 1) since we want to position this graph next to the barchart.
+    # the col parameter is now 2 (rather than 1) since we want to position this graph next to the bar chart.
     row=1,
     col=2,
 )